benfarahmand/Sense-Perception/README.md

 # Sense-Perception

-A project to allow me to perceive the world through technological enhanced senses via a wearable HUD.
+A project to allow me to perceive the world through technologically enhanced senses via a wearable HUD.

 ### Hardware: